Interpretive Materials

 ‘Critically Endangered’ in the Presence of Aggravating Conditions

-Poor or no documentation; lack of repository and preservation infrastructure; external dependencies; poor storage; significant volumes or diversity of data; digital content being left unmanaged with Exhibitions teams (e.g. not going through any Records Management, Recordkeeping, being passed to the archives, or having preservation even considered).
+Poor or no documentation; lack of repository and preservation infrastructure; external dependencies; poor storage; significant volumes or diversity of data; digital content being left unmanaged with Exhibitions teams (e.g., not going through any Records Management, Recordkeeping, being passed to the archives, or having preservation even considered); uncertainty over IPR or the presence of orphaned works.

 ‘Vulnerable’ in the Presence of Good Practice